 We implemented our algorithm and developed a trace-driven simulator to validate our methods.
-We used a one-week trace collected from the the Abilene network.
-The traces containes per-link traffic loads measured every 10 minutes, for all 41 links of the Abilene network.
+We used a one-week trace collected from the Abilene network1.
+The traces contains per-link traffic loads measured every 10 minutes, for all 41 links of the Abilene network.
 With a time unit of 10 minutes, data was collected for 1008 time units.
-This data was used to feed in the simulator.
+This data was used to feed the simulator.
 There are 7 anomalies in the data that were detected by the centralized algorithm (and verified by hand to be true anomalies).
-In our experiments, we injected 70 synthetic anomalies into this dataset using the method described in [10], so that we would have sufficient data to compute error rates.
-We used a threshold $Q{\alpha}$ corresponding to an $1 - \alpha = 99.5\%$ confidence level.
-Due to space limitations, we only present results for the case of uniform monitor slack $\delta_i = \delta$ .
+We also injected 70 synthetic anomalies into this dataset using the method described in [12], so that we would have sufficient data to compute error rates.
+We used a threshold Q{α} corresponding to an $1 - \alpha = 99.5\%$ confidence level.
+Due to space limitations, we present results only for the case of uniform monitor slack, $\delta_i = \delta$.

-The input parameter for algorithm is the tolerable relative error of eigenvalues (relative eigen error in short), which acts as a tuning knob.
-Given this parameter and the input data we can compute the filtering slack $\delta$ for the monitors using Eqn (3).
-We then feed in the data to run our protocol in the simulator with the computed $\delta$ .
-The simulator outputs a set of results including: 1) the actual relative eigen errors and the relative errors on the detection threshold $Q{\alpha}$ ; 2) the missed detection rate, false alarm rate and communication cost when using our protocol for distributed tracking and anomaly detection.
-The missed-detection rate is defined as the fraction of missed detections over the total number of real anomalies, and the false-alarm rate as the fraction of false alarms over the total number of detected anomalies by our protocol.
+The input parameter for our algorithm is the tolerable relative error of the eigenvalues ("relative eigen-error" for short), which acts as a tuning knob.
+(Precisely, it is $Tol_F/\sqrt{\frac{1}{n}\sum \lambda_i^2}$, where Tol_F is defined in Eqn (3).)
+Given this parameter and the input data we can compute the filtering slack δ for the monitors using Eqn (3).
+We then feed in the data to run our protocol in the simulator with the computed δ .
+The simulator outputs a set of results including: 1) the actual relative eigen errors and the relative errors on the detection threshold Q{α} ; 2) the missed detection rate, false alarm rate and communication cost achieved by our method.
+The missed-detection rate is defined as the fraction of missed detections over the total number of real anomalies, and the false-alarm rate as the fraction of false alarms over the total number of detected anomalies by our protocol, which is α (defined in Sec.
+3.3) rescaled as a rate rather than a probability.
 The communication cost is computed as the fraction of number of messages that actually get through the filtering window to the coordinator.
+The results are shown in Fig. 3.
+In all plots, the x-axis is the relative eigen-error.
+In Fig. 3(a) we plot the relationship between the relative eigen-error and the filtering slack δ when assuming filtering errors are uniformly distributed on interval $[-\delta, \delta]$.
+With this model, the relationship between the relative sense.
+As we increase our error tolerance, we can filter more at the monitor and send less to the coordinator.
+The slack increases almost linearly with the relative eigen-error because the first term in the right hand side of Eqn (3) dominates all other terms.

-&lt;sup>1Abilene is an Internet2 high-performance backbone network that interconnects a large number of universities as well as a few other research institutes.
+1Abilene is an Internet2 high-performance backbone network that interconnects a large number of universities as well as a few other research institutes.